 How to Price a Plumbing Job: A Simple Formula for Quoting

 While experience, plumbing credentials, and industry standards are a good gauge for determining the time and materials you’ll require to complete a given residential plumbing job, there’s plenty more to consider.

 For a small, scheduled job with easy access to pipes etc., one hourly rate may work.
 An emergency call-out to an older home with a flooded basement and galvanized pipes may merit a different rate altogether.

 With research from around the web, here’s some advice from pros and one simple formula for quoting residential plumbing jobs.

 Before you set a rate you’ll need to figure out how you much need to pay your bills and remain competitive.
 Is it just you on the payroll, or do you have an apprentice, or second truck to consider?
 Do you offer a free inspection and quotation?
 If so, you’ll need to factor lost opportunity for that time.

 It’s a good idea to quote services in minimum chunks of time.
-Many plumbers set their per job minimum at an hour or two, which is enough time to install a new toilet, or quote a standard block of time, like five hours for plumbing and installing a new tub.
+Many plumbers set their per minimum at an hour or two, which is enough time to install a new toilet, or quote a standard block of time, like five hours for plumbing and installing a new tub.

 Of course, no plumbing quotation should be offered before you’ve had a chance to examine pipes, assess their general condition, and sort out how easy or difficult they may be to get at.
 It’s often this sort of challenging condition that quickly adds unforeseen work hours to a job, resulting in ballooning charges for your client, or a loss of profit for you.

-That’s why it’s important to lay out for your client on what’s not included in your quotation, and educate them on how common scenarios you may encounter while on the job may add to expenses.
+That’s why it’s important to lay out what’s not included in your quotation, and educate them on how common scenarios you may encounter while on the job may add to expenses.

 Factoring extraordinary expenses